VACUMM/vacumm/doc/sphinx/source/tutorials/misc.config.rst

 the 'ini' files (https://en.wikipedia.org/wiki/INI_file) but in a much more flexible way than what the standard module :mod:`ConfigParser` provides.

-:mod:`vacumm.misc.config` rely on the :mod:`configobj`
+:mod:`vacumm.misc.config` rely on the :mod:`~configobj`
 (http://www.voidspace.org.uk/python/configobj.html) and
-:mod:`optparse` modules and mixes these module to handle configurations with the following concepts:
+:mod:`optparse` or :mod:`argparse` modules and mixes these modules to handle configurations with the following concepts:

     #) The entry point is to define a specification file which contains sections